• Charging

 The top EV route planners put to the test

-The good news is that road trips in an electric car are getting easier and easier, with faster chargers – and more of them – dotted everywhere.
+The good news is that road trips in an electric car are getting easier and easier, with faster chargers – and more of them – dotted across the UK.
 But, although there are more chargers and they are more reliable, there are also more EVs on the road, so you are still better off doing a little planning before you set off on a long trip.
-Here are the top eight ev route planning apps we tested:
+Here are the top eight EV route planning apps we tested:

 Zap-Map